John Smith Organs

 The only aspect of the construction that might cause a problem to someone without metal workshop facilities is the fabrication of the crank used to operate the bellows.
 If needed, help with this can often be supplied by the local model engineers club, or the metalwork department of a local school or college.
 Alternatively, there are companies who offer various parts used in the construction of the Busker, as ready-made items - such as Roll Cutter - and these are listed on the Links page.

 No details are given for front panel or case finishing, as this is left to the individual builder.
-You will see in the DVD that the organs can be made successfully using cheap, easy to work materials, but there is much scope for the advanced hobbyist to incorporate more refined engineering or exotic woods.
+You will see in the Video that the organs can be made successfully using cheap, easy to work materials, but there is much scope for the advanced hobbyist to incorporate more refined engineering or exotic woods.
 Pictures of a variety of Busker organs, and others designed by John, can be viewed in the John Smith Photo Gallery on Melvyn Wright's site.
 Melvyn is a music arranger who gets the best out of a restricted range of notes, and who supplies punched paper rolls suitable for John's organs - see the Links page.
 He also has a page devoted to Articles about the John Smith Organs, which contains lots of useful tips and hints from other people who have made John's organs.